mr-andersen523/homework10/README.md

 1. Clone the repository using your terminal
 2. Open up the folder in VSCode and open your node terminal
 3. Be sure to navigate to your working directory
-4. Key "npm install" to download all packages
+4. Key "npm install" in your VSCode terminal to download all packages
-5. Key in your terminal "node app.js"
+5. Key "node app.js" in your VSCode terminal to run application
 6. Answer the prompts
 7. At the end you should get a console.log of your success!
 8. An HTML file should show up as "output/team.html"